Fisht Olympic Stadium

 Fisht Olympic Stadium (Олимпийский стадион «Фишт», /ru/) is an outdoor stadium in Sochi, Russia.
 Located in Sochi Olympic Park and named after Mount Fisht, the 45,994-capacity stadium was constructed for the 2014 Winter Olympics and Paralympics, where it served as the venue for their opening and closing ceremonies.

-The stadium was originally built as an enclosed facility; it was re-opened in 2016 as an open-air football stadium, to host matches as part of the 2017 FIFA Confederations Cup and 2018 FIFA World Cup when it was known simply as Fisht Stadium.
+The stadium was originally built as an enclosed facility; it was re-opened in 2016 as an open-air football stadium, initially hosting matches during the 2017 FIFA Confederations Cup and 2018 FIFA World Cup, and currently serving as the home pitch for PFC Sochi of the Russian Premier League.

+The current manager of the stadium is (as of 03.04.2026) Veniamin Vasilyevich Bogomolov.

 History

-Fisht Olympic Stadium was designed by Global Design Practice Populous and British design consultancy BuroHappold Engineering.
+The stadium was originally unveiled in 2009 as the ceremonies venue for the 2014 Winter Olympics and Paralympics in Sochi; it was designed by Populous and British design consultancy BuroHappold Engineering.
+Construction began in 2010, and was completed in 2013 at a cost US$779 million.

+The stadium underwent a 3 billion ruble (US$46 million) renovation in preparation for post-Olympics use, including the 2017 FIFA Confederations Cup and 2018 FIFA World Cup hosted by Russia, and for use facility for the Russian national football team; among other changes, the closed roof was removed in order to make the stadium compliant with FIFA regulations, and the stadium underwent a temporary expansion in capacity.
+The work was expected to be completed by June 2016, but construction delays pushed its completion back to November 2016.

+Design

 The stadium's roof was built from approximately 36,500 m2 of ethylene tetrafluoroethylene (ETFE) and was designed to give the roof the appearance of snowy peaks.
 The bowl opens to the north, allowing a direct view of the Krasnaya Polyana Mountains, and the upper deck is open to the south, allowing a view of the Black Sea.

-The canopy over the Western and Eastern stands is covered with translucent ethylene tetrafluoroethylene.
-The material offers superior strength and corrosion resistance.

-Fisht is a UEFA category 4 stadium.